NeptuneMagicSauce/CatPi/README.md

 # TODO

-- tare progress bar moves other widgets around! "grams"

 - better gui layout
   frequent buttons bigger
   debug setting screen: more gap after dial <-> dial more centered

+- tare progress bar moves other widgets around! "grams" what about the progress bar vertical on the side of the button? is it better after main layout reorg?

 - Dial: bigger maximum for smooth rotate, then divide delta does not work: some composers of Dial change the maximum after construction